 Supported Slurm Model

 This page makes the hpc-compose Slurm boundary explicit.
-It is a tool for compiling one Compose-like application into one Slurm allocation with one or more containerized srun steps.
+It is a tool for compiling one Compose-like application into one Slurm allocation with one or more srun steps.
+Those steps can use Pyxis/Enroot, Apptainer, Singularity, or host runtime software.
 It is not a general frontend for the full Slurm command surface.

 First-class support